 - 1. The Contractor is ultimately responsible for coordination to complete all work shown on drawings and specified herein independent of the location of the work on drawings and within the specifications.
 The arrangement of work within the specification into Divisions and Sections shall be considered as given for convenience of reference only and shall not be held to conform to jurisdictional rules which may prevail in any particular trade.
 It shall be the responsibility of the Contractor to so arrange or group items of work under a particular trade to conform to the prevailing customs of that trade and best interest of the Owner.
 Specific items of work will be performed by specific subcontractors or workmen when so specified herein or subsequently deemed necessary by the Project Representative to produce competent results. - 2.
 The Contractor shall lay out the work and be responsible for all lines and measurements of the work.
 Before ordering material or executing work the Contractor shall obtain field measurements and prepare the work to fit conditions properly. - 3.
 The Contractor will be held responsible for any error resulting from his/her failure to verify the figures shown on the drawing before laying out the work. - 4.
-No extra charge will be allowed on account of slight variations between field dimensions and dimensions given on the drawings. - D. Mechanical and Electrical Coordination - 1.
-Connection to Existing Equipment - a.
-The Contractor shall make arrangements with Planning, Design and Construction, through the Project Representative, before connecting to existing facilities.
-Unless otherwise noted, if interruption of service is required it shall be done at the convenience of the Owner.
+No extra charge will be allowed on account of slight variations between field dimensions and dimensions given on the drawings.
+Contractors are to field verify all work.